Ultra-wideband: Industrial applications

+UWB is increasingly utilized in auto-follow and follow-me systems for autonomous mobile robots (AMRs) and smart vehicles.
+By integrating high-precision ranging with AoA/PDoA estimation, a mobile platform can autonomously track and follow a target tag in real-time.
+This methodology offers superior reliability in complex indoor environments where visual tracking may be compromised by lighting variations, occlusions, or identical target features.

 Radar

 Ultra-wideband gained widespread attention for its implementation in synthetic aperture radar (SAR) technology.
 Due to its high resolution capacities using lower frequencies, UWB SAR was heavily researched for its object-penetration ability.
 Starting in the early 1990s, the U.S. Army Research Laboratory (ARL) developed various stationary and mobile ground-, foliage-, and wall-penetrating radar platforms that served to detect and identify buried IEDs and hidden adversaries at a safe distance.
 Examples include the railSAR, the boomSAR, the SIRE radar, and the SAFIRE radar.
 ARL has also investigated the feasibility of whether UWB radar technology can incorporate Doppler processing to estimate the velocity of a moving target when the platform is stationary.
 While a 2013 report highlighted the issue with the use of UWB waveforms due to target range migration during the integration interval, more recent studies have suggested that UWB waveforms can demonstrate better performance compared to conventional Doppler processing as long as a correct matched filter is used.

 Ultra-wideband pulse Doppler radars have also been used to monitor vital signs of the human body, such as heart rate and respiration signals as well as human gait analysis and fall detection.
 It serves as a potential alternative to continuous-wave radar systems since it involves less power consumption and a high-resolution range profile.
 However, its low signal-to-noise ratio has made it vulnerable to errors.

 Ultra-wideband is also used in "see-through-the-wall" precision radar-imaging technology, precision locating and tracking (using distance measurements between radios), and precision time-of-arrival-based localization approaches.
 UWB radar has been proposed as the active sensor component in an Automatic Target Recognition application, designed to detect humans or objects that have fallen onto subway tracks.